nci/drishti/README.md

    Improved : addpathanimation

    Added : image2volume command to save the image on screen as a 3d volume.
 This extends the current reslice/rescale facility to reorient/resample the volume.
 With image2volume, you can save the effects of brick transformation and multiple volumes into a single 3d volume.
 For e.g. you would now be able to open up the volume (or multiple volumes) using bricks and save the result as a single volume.
+If you have perspective camera (which is default), you will get perspective distortion in the generated volume.
+So if you don't want perspective distortion, then switch to orthographic camera before giving the image2volume command.

    Added : get/save transfer funcion shape from transfer function editor.
 This works the same way as get/save colour-opacity gradients in transfer editor.
-When in the transfer function shape/spine editor, press "s" to save current traansfer function shape with a name; press spacebar to load a named shape.
+When in the transfer function shape/spine editor, press "s" to save current transfer function shape with a name; press spacebar to load a named shape.
   Added : .stl file save option for mesh generation.